 Simply forgetting to carry your driver's license while driving a vehicle may lead to a "fix-it ticket," wherein you must later show proof that you fixed the violation in order to have the citation dismissed by the traffic court.
 Failure to present this evidence typically leads to fines or other penalties.

 Penalties for willful violations of licensing requirements, such as driving on a suspended or revoked license, are much more serious.
 Driver's licenses are frequently suspended for DUI offenses, since states have an interest in keeping dangerous drivers off the roads.
-Therefore, when a driver willfully drives with a suspended or revoked driver’s license, he or she may be cited, arrested, and charged for a misdemeanor offense.
+Therefore, when a driver willfully drives with a suspended or revoked driver's license, they may be cited, arrested, and charged for a misdemeanor offense.

 The following examples illustrate the range of penalties for operating a vehicle without a valid driver's license from state to state:

-Check FindLaw’s directory of State DMV Offices for licensing and vehicle registration information in your particular state.
-See "Driving Without a Valid Driver's License: State Laws" for more specific information.
-Finally, if you are facing license suspension, revocation, or jail time, you may wish to speak with a local traffic ticket lawyer who can help defend the charges against you.
+Most traffic tickets involve infractions and can be handled without the help of a legal professional, often through the mail.
+But if you're facing license suspension, revocation, or jail time, you may wish to speak with a local traffic ticket lawyer who can help defend against the charges against you.